iancj88/opa/README.md

 # opa
-A variety of utility R functions and datasets used to extract, process HR related data for analytical purposes.
+A variety of utility R functions and datasets used to extract and process HR related data for analytical purposes.